Bursty star formation and galaxy-galaxy interactions in low-mass galaxies 1 Gyr after the Big Bang: Analysis

 \subsection{Properties from SED fitting}

 We ran the SED fitting code {\tt dense basis} \citep{Iyer+17,Iyer+19} to estimate the physical properties including stellar mass, star-formation rate (SFR), dust attenuation value ($A_V$), (gas-phase) metallicity, and non-parametric star-formation histories (SFHs).
 We assumed the \citet{Chabrier2003} IMF and \citet{Calzetti2000} law for dust attenuation. {\tt Dense basis} uses a Bayesian approach in the fitting, which requires us to assume the prior distributions of these physical parameters.
-Since the default prior configurations are optimized to lower redshift galaxies than our sample, we adjusted several physical parameter priors to high-$z$ galaxies: we assumed a flat sSFR prior between $-3 < \log({\rm sSFR}/{\rm Gyr}^{-1}) < 2.5$, flat metallicity prior between $-2.5 < \log(Z/Z_\odot) < -1.0$,and an exponential $A_V$ prior with the scale value of $A_V=3.0$ mag.
+Since the default prior configurations are optimized to lower redshift galaxies than our sample, we adjusted several physical parameter priors to high-$z$ galaxies: we assumed a flat sSFR prior between $-3 < \log({\rm sSFR}/{\rm Gyr}^{-1}) < 2.5$, flat metallicity prior between $-2.5 < \log(Z/Z_\odot) < -1.0$, and an exponential $A_V$ prior with the scale value of $A_V=3.0$ mag.
 We also allowed for more bursty SFHs than the default configuation by varying the Dirichlet concentration parameter that sets the SFH prior\footnote{Note that {\tt dense basis} does not assume a SFH but infers the non-parametric SFHs from the data.}.
-The redshift was allowed to vary around the best phot-$z$ estimation ($z_{\rm ml}$) from {\tt EAzY} by $\Delta z=\pm0.5$.
+The redshift was allowed to vary around the best phot-$z$ estimation ($z_{\rm ml}$) from {\tt EAzY} by $\Delta z=\pm0.5$\footnote{The typical photo-$z$ uncertainty of sample galaxies from {\tt EAzY} is $\sim0.04$, and the window is large enough to cover the photo-$z$ uncertainty.}.
 We then obtained the best-fitting model spectra and best estimations of the physical parameters for each sample galaxy.
 Here we fit to the fluxes in HST/ACS (WFC3 UVIS) and JWST/NIRCam filters in CLU (NCF) field, and used aperture-corrected 0.3"-diameter aperture fluxes in SED fitting.
 The aperture correction factors were estimated from the ratio of Kron to 0.3"-diameter aperture fluxes in the F444W image.
 The physical quantities were then corrected for lens magnification for sources in the CLU field.

 Figure \ref{fig:sSFR_mstar} shows the stellar mass vs. sSFR distribution of the sample galaxies.
 The gray shaded horizontal region in the figure represent the inverse of the age of Universe at the target redshift, and galaxies above/below this region is often regarded as SF/quiescent galaxy candidates at the redshift.
 The sample is mainly composed of low-mass ($M_\star\sim10^8\ M_\odot$) star forming galaxies, but also includes some fraction of relatively quiescent galaxies.
 One of the quiescent galaxy candidates in this plot is indeed spectroscopically confirmed to be a recently quenched galaxy at $z=5.20$ by \citet[MACS0417-z5BBG]{Strait2023}.
 In addition, Figure \ref{fig:sSFR_mstar} demonstrates that the lowest-mass galaxy population ($M_\star\lesssim10^{7.5}\ M_\odot$) at this redshift can be effectively investigated with the aid of gravitational lensing effect.